-GUI DING PRINC IPLES EMBEDDED EQUITY HEALTHY COMMUNITY CONNECTED COMMUNITY RESILIENT AND TRANSFORMATIVE ECONOMY LIVABLE PLACES FOR ALL Land Use Goal 1 - Diverse Land Use Patterns to Support Access to Opportunities.
-Promote dense and diverse transit-ready and pedestrian-oriented development patterns, particularly in downtown but also other areas of Manor, with complementary land uses and development patterns that support diverse housing and retail choices, greater transportation options, and access to 1 economic and educational opportunity.
-Land Use Goal 2 - Existing Residents and Businesses Should Benefit from Manor's Growing Prosperity.
-Reinvest in Manor's existing neighborhoods, downtown and commercial areas to ensure current residents and businesses benefit from citywide growth, are not left behind, and continue to be the foundation of Manor's authentic sense of place now and in the future.
-Land Use Goal 3 - Development Should Support High Quality of Life, Efficient Services and Community Identity.
-Promote a development framework that generates fiscally responsible growth for the City, protects historic community character, demonstrates stewardship of the environment, delivers effective and efficient public services and facilities, enhances quality of life, and provides high-quality recreational options for residents.
-1 1 / Land Use Goal 4 - Tell the Story of Manor's Past and Future Through the Built Environment.
+GUI DING PRINC EMBEDDED HEALTHY COMMUNITY CONNECTED RESILIENT AND TRANSFORMATIVE ECONOMY LIVABLE PLACES FOR ALL Land Use Goal 1 - Diverse Land Use Patterns to Support Access to Opportunities.
+Promote dense and diverse transit-ready and pedestrian-oriented development patterns, particularly in downtown but also other areas of Manor, with complementary land uses and development patterns that support diverse housing and retail choices, greater transportation options, and access to economic and educational opportunity. / / / / / Land Use Goal 2 - Existing Residents and Businesses Should Benefit from Manor's Growing Prosperity.
+Reinvest in Manor's existing neighborhoods, downtown and commercial areas to ensure current residents and businesses benefit from citywide growth, are not left behind, and continue to be the foundation of Manor's authentic sense of place now and in the future. / Land Use Goal 3 - Development Should Support High Quality of Life, Efficient Services and Community Identity.
+Promote a development framework that generates fiscally responsible growth for the City, protects historic community character, demonstrates stewardship of the environment, delivers effective and efficient public services and facilities, enhances quality of life, and provides high-quality recreational options for residents. / / / / Land Use Goal 4 - Tell the Story of Manor's Past and Future Through the Built Environment.
 Guide, promote, and assist the preservation and rehabilitation of the City's historic resources, telling the story of who Manor was and is for future generations.
 Recognize that actions today will be an important part of Manor's history.
 Land Use Goal 5 - Bring New Residents and Businesses Into the Diverse Culture That Makes Manor Special.
-Ensure effective communication, outreach, and opportunities for public participation and community partnerships to foster a strong sense of community, identity, pride, and stewardship within the City.
-Land Use Goal 6 - A Place of Character Where Everyone Prospers and No One is Left Behind.
-Safeguard and encourage additional access to diverse housing options and preserve existing neighborhoods for residents of all ages, backgrounds and income levels, while still allowing for incremental, organic change at a scale that encourages investment by anyone without resulting in displacement.
+Ensure effective communication, outreach, and opportunities for public participation and community partnerships to foster a strong sense of community, identity, pride, and stewardship within the City. / Land Use Goal 6 - A Place of Character Where Everyone Prospers and No One is Left Behind.
+Safeguard and encourage additional access to diverse housing options and preserve existing neighborhoods for residents of all ages, backgrounds and income levels, while still allowing for incremental, organic change at a scale that encourages investment by anyone without resulting in displacement. / / / / than stepping directly to actions.
+Additional explanations of these policy statements are provide following the matrix, to increase understanding of intent and application for residents, businesses, future investors and city leadership.